The sound of the wind

 Cause:

-• When the sunroof is fully open, noticeable variations in air pressure occur inside the vehicle due to airflow over the opening.
+• When the sunroof is fully open, noticeable variations in air pressure occur inside the vehicle due to air flow over the opening.

 Corrective action:

-• At speeds above about 60 km/h, close the sunroof slightly until the rattling noise is no longer heard.
+• At speeds above 60 km/h, close the sunroof slightly until the rattling noise is no longer heard.

 Wind noise through door seals

-• Due to the air currents passing on the sides of the body and above the roof, the pressure outside is slightly less.
+• Due to the air currents passing along the sides of the body and over the roof, the pressure outside is slightly lower.
 Due to the heating and ventilation system, the pressure inside the car is slightly higher.
-This pressure difference at certain speeds causes, for example, doors to move away from the seals by several millimetres.
-If there is also a side wind affecting the movement of the vehicle, this influence is increased.
+This pressure difference at certain speeds causes, for example, the doors to move away from the seals by a few millimetres.
+If there is also a crosswind that affects the movement of the car, this effect increases.

 Pos.Spare Part NoName

-1-Cabin ventilation
+1-Interior ventilation

 2-Windshield seal